geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 > For an efficient and highly responsible software engineer the Quality Assurance (QA) team is more like a gate to pass by not a group of testers.

-The engineer would have already thoroughly tested their work by both automated and manual ways.
+The engineer would have already thoroughly tested their work in both automated and manual ways.
 Finding obvious bugs in the work done by an amazing engineer would be difficult.
 As they would be already highly responsible to think about that edge case or that probable use-case and tackled it in the code.
 They might have gone ahead to write tests for such scenarios so that it doesn’t come back and bite the team in the future.

 Following true DevOps and SRE philosophy, a great software engineer will own their work and be accountable for it.

 > If things break in something they have developed and deployed, they will be the first to respond.

 The response can be as quick as a rollback or even write a quick fix to patch the issue temporarily.
-They will come back to the issue and release a permanent solution to the issues introduced by code they have added.
+They will come back to the issue and release a permanent solution to the issues introduced by the code they have added.
 Basically, great software engineers truly live by the philosophy of [you build it you run it](https://www.atlassian.com/incident-management/devops/you-built-it-you-run-it).
 They also make great [on-call](https://skeltonthatcher.com/2017/10/18/build-run-developers-also-call/) engineers.

 ## Ace team players